adharafardhin/rotation-1-group-3/README.md

 This project also result in a set of robust tools and protocols that can be adapted for similar genomic studies, enhancing our ability to tackle complex bioinformatics challenges in microbial genomics.
 Furthermore, documenting and sharing detailed findings through this repository will contribute to the broader scientific community, promoting further research and collaboration in the field of genetic engineering and microbial analysis.

 # Prerequisites

 ## Files and Data required
 - Short Reads: Illumina Data
 - Long Reads: Nanopore Data

+## Environment Setup

+Before running the scripts in this repository, it's essential to set up a proper environment including Python and Miniconda.
+Below are the detailed instructions for setting up Miniconda on Windows and Linux/macOS.

+### Windows Environment Setup

+#### Installing Python and Miniconda

+1. **Download Miniconda**:
+   - Visit the Miniconda download page: [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+   - Choose the Miniconda version for Windows.
+   - Download the appropriate installer for your architecture (64-bit is recommended).

+2. **Install Miniconda**:
+   - Run the downloaded installer.
+   - Follow the on-screen instructions.
+Make sure to check:
+     - **Add Miniconda to my PATH environment variable** (it is not mandatory, but it simplifies command line usage).

+3. **Verify Installation**:
+   - Open Command Prompt and type:
+     ```
+     conda --version
+     ```
+   - If Miniconda is installed correctly, the conda version should be displayed.

+4. **Create a Conda Environment**:
+   - In Command Prompt, create a new conda environment:
+     ```
+     conda create -n myenv python=3.8
+     ```
+   - Activate the environment:
+     ```
+     conda activate myenv
+     ```

+5. **Install Necessary Python Packages**:
+   - With your environment activated, install the necessary packages using conda:
+     ```
+     conda install numpy scipy matplotlib
+     ```

+### Linux/macOS Environment Setup

+#### Installing Python and Miniconda

+1. **Download Miniconda**:
+   - Go to the Miniconda download page linked above.
+   - Download the Miniconda installer for Linux or macOS, according to your system.

+2. **Install Miniconda**:
+   - Open a terminal.
+   - Navigate to the directory containing the downloaded installer.
+   - Run the installer script:
+     - For Linux:
+       ```
+       bash Miniconda3-latest-Linux-x86_64.sh
+       ```
+     - For macOS:
+       ```
+       bash Miniconda3-latest-MacOSX-x86_64.sh
+       ```
+   - Follow the on-screen prompts to complete the installation and agree to the license terms.
+Allow `conda init` to run as suggested to set up Miniconda correctly.

+3. **Verify Installation**:
+   - Close and reopen your terminal.
+   - Check the Miniconda installation:
+     ```
+     conda --version
+     ```

+4. **Create a Conda Environment**:
+   - Create and activate a new environment:
+     ```
+     conda create -n myenv python=3.8
+     conda activate myenv
+     ```

+5. **Install Required Packages**:
+   - Install packages necessary for your project:
+     ```
+     conda install numpy scipy matplotlib
+     ```

+### General Notes

+- **Miniconda vs. Anaconda**: Miniconda provides a minimal base installation of Conda, allowing more granular control over package installations, which is preferred for ensuring a lightweight and clean environment.
+- **Using Different Python Versions**: You can specify a different version of Python if required by changing the version number in the `conda create` command.
+- **Command Line Tools**: Ensure that command line tools are available in your PATH to use Miniconda from your terminal.

 ## Tool versions and links